jsexton-cloudinary/cld-rn-uw-tests/README.md

 - Upload the same local files in parallel within each batch
 - Run multiple batches with a fixed delay between batches
 - Always pass the `folder` parameter
-- Produce structured logs for analysis and run Wireshark alongside for network capture
+- Produce structured logs for analysis
+- Pair with Wireshark/network capture for later analysis

 ## Why no SDK?

-This tool targets **unsigned** uploads using a preconfigured upload prese.
-For that flow, the Cloudinary Node SDK is **not required**.
-Using the SDK would introduce account credentials and is more appropriate for **signed** server-side uploads.
-If we later decide to switch to signed uploads, we can adopt the SDK then.
+This tool sends **unsigned** uploads directly to the HTTP API using your **cloud name** in the URL.
+No signature and no account credentials are required for the script to run.
+Note: Cloudinary’s **CLI** requires `CLOUDINARY_URL` even for unsigned uploads, but this project does **not** use the CLI or the Node SDK in it's current iteration.

 ## Requirements

 - Node.js 24.11.0 or newer
 - macOS Sequoia 15.6.1 or Windows 10/11
 - Five local test images in `files/`
-- Your unsigned upload preset enabled in Cloudinary
+- An **unsigned** upload preset configured in your Cloudinary environment

 ## Dependencies

-- Runtime: none beyond Node’s built-in `fetch`, `FormData`, and `Blob`
+- Runtime: none beyond Node’s built-in `fetch`, `FormData`, `performance` and `Blob`
 - Dev tooling: optional (not required)
 - Network capture: Wireshark (recommended, cross platform - Mac, Windows, Linux)